digitallyinduced/ihp/Guide/realtime-spas.markdown

 DataSync comes with a couple of JS files we need to load on our page before we can use it.

-1. Open `Web/View/Layout.hs` and add these javascript files:
+1. Open `Web/View/Layout.hs` and add these JavaScript files:

     ```haskell
     scripts :: Html